A celebration of life tailored to you and your loved one

 If you are having a full funeral, I will liaise with your chosen Funeral Director.

 I come and chat with you (and other members of family/friends) to learn as much as I can about your loved one and to discuss what you want in their ceremony.
-Use the button below these steps to see the form I use to help me gather information.
+Use the blue button to the left below to see some questions that might get you thinking.
 Don’t worry – it’s not an interview and I don’t work through the list.
 We chat it all through informally.
+Folk tell me they feel they have been chatting to a friend about their loved one after we have finished.

 We will discuss what elements you (and family/friends) will do yourselves and what you need from me.